thoughtbot/shoulda-matchers/CONTRIBUTING.md

 We've put a lot of work into making improvements to Shoulda Matchers, but we always welcome changes and improvements from the community!

-If you'd like to propose a change to the gem, whether it's a fix for a problem you've been running into or an idea for a new feature you think would be useful, here's how the process works:
+Have a fix for a problem you've been running into or an idea for a new feature you think would be useful?
+Simply follow these instructions:

 1. [Read and understand the Code of Conduct](#code-of-conduct).
 1. Fork this repo and clone your fork to somewhere on your machine.